jrl-umi3218/mc_rtc/doc/tutorials/introduction/installation-guide.md

 - Script output
 - Any detail you might think relevant

-Once the script has succeded, you are finished.
-You can jump to the next [section](#test-your-installation)
+Once the script has succeeded, you are finished.
+You can jump to the next [section]({{site.baseurl}}/tutorials/introduction/configuration.html).

 #### Building from source (no script)